sinequa/sba-angular/docs/modules/components/metadata.md

 ### Examples

-The following metadata is displayed with the all the default options:
+The following metadata is displayed with all the default options:

 ```ts
 this.metadata = ["authors", "docformat", "modified", "size", "treepath", "filename", "geo", "company"]